ASGN (NYSE:ASGN) Releases Q3 2021 Earnings Guidance

-In related news, Director Mariel A. Joliet sold 2,250 shares of the company’s stock in a transaction that occurred on Friday, August 6th.
+In related news, Director Mariel A. Joliet sold 2,250 shares of the firm’s stock in a transaction that occurred on Friday, August 6th.
 The stock was sold at an average price of $103.68, for a total value of $233,280.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CEO Theodore S. Hanson sold 45,098 shares of the company’s stock in a transaction that occurred on Wednesday, August 18th.
-The shares were sold at an average price of $103.39, for a total value of $4,662,682.22.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, CEO Theodore S. Hanson sold 45,098 shares of the firm’s stock in a transaction that occurred on Wednesday, August 18th.
+The shares were sold at an average price of $103.39, for a total transaction of $4,662,682.22.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 56,250 shares of company stock worth $5,807,527.
-Company insiders own 3.20% of the company’s stock.
+Insiders have sold a total of 56,250 shares of company stock worth $5,807,527 over the last quarter.
+3.20% of the stock is currently owned by insiders.

 About ASGN